gokcehan/lf/doc.md

 ## tag-toggle (default `t`)

 Tag a file with `*` or a single width character given in the argument if the file is untagged, otherwise remove the tag.

+## tty-write

+Write the given string to the tty.
+This is useful for sending escape sequences to the terminal to control its behavior (e.g. OSC 0 to set the window title).
+Using `tty-write` is preferred over directly writing to `/dev/tty` because the latter is not synchronized and can interfere with drawing the UI.

 # COMMAND LINE COMMANDS